garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-laravel.md

 Add a `store` method to the AvatarController.
 This method first gets the authenticated user and creates a file path using the `Storage` helper.

 The first parameter to the `Storage` method creates a string path where you want to save the file.
 Digital Ocean will build a folder structure from this `avatars/user-1` as an example.
-Next the file is retrieved from the request and we set the url to be `public` so that it can be viewed in our application.
-Finally the full URL to the avatar is saved against the user in the avatar column.
+Next the file is retrieved from the request, and we set the url to be `public` so that it can be viewed in our application.
+Finally, the full URL to the avatar is saved against the user in the avatar column.
 Note how we use the `DO_SPACES_PUBLIC` environment variable with the file path.

 To return the user’s data back in a formatted json response we create a `UserResource`, you can review how resources work [here](https://laravel.com/docs/8.x/eloquent-resources#introduction).